How To Implement A Video Marketing Strategy In 5 Easy Steps

 So, how do you get started?

-You need a simple roadmap outlining who your video is for, where it will be shown, and how you’ll measure success.
+You need to create a video marketing strategy; whats a video marketing strategy?
+It’s a simple roadmap outlining who your video is for, where it will be shown, and how you’ll measure success.

 1. Understand who your audience is